 10 Tips for Parenting Teens With Wisdom & Love

 We’re all familiar with the common conflicts between parents and teens, situations like: “My teenage daughter is addicted to her phone, and if we take it away for punishment, she acts like her life is over!
-How can I be […]
+How can I be firm without becoming public enemy No. 1?”
+Although the technology […]

 Homeschool Mom on a Mission: Nina Taylor

 Welcome to Homeschool Moms on a Mission!
 We believe that ALL moms have a unique mission to serve the family that God has blessed them with, raising their children diligently with God’s wisdom and love.
-Homeschooling moms are also on […]
+Homeschooling moms are also on a mission to be primary educators for their children.
+In […]

 Parenting Tweens & Teens: Fears to Overcome